dead-claudia/clean-assert/README.md

 # clean-assert

 A simple TDD assertion library, initially designed for [Thallium](https://www.npmjs.com/package/thallium), but factored out as a separate module for use elsewhere.
-It's also modular, with its core factored out into [`clean-assert-util`](https://www.npmjs.com/package/clean-assert-util) so you can write your own assertions that look just like this one, without any hassle and without declaring a direct dependency on this (that package is much more stable).
+It's also extensible, with even its core formatting methods exposed, so you can write your own assertions that look just like this one, without any hassle and without declaring a direct dependency on this (that package is much more stable).

 **Note:** If you're concerned about the very minimal Git/version history, this library *is* actively maintained, and I personally use this with production projects; it's just very stable and what you might consider mostly done.
 Probably one of those 0.00001% of projects that are generally bug-free.